Manos Limpias: Structure

-At present, the union states that it has over 6,000 members, who financially contribute an annual fee of 60 euros.
-It is currently under investigation for extortion from banks and the royal family.
+At present, the union states that it has over 6,000 members, who contribute an annual fee of 60 euros.
+It is currently under investigation for extortion from banks and the Spanish royal family.
 Miguel Bernad is the only member of Manos Limpias who is publicly known.
 On 26 April 2016 he indicated that he wanted to dissolve the union.
 According to The New York Times, the union has no institutional representation as of 2009.

 Social and political objectives

-Manos Limpias' self-proclaimed goal is to defend the constitutional Rule of law against corruption and separatist nationalism.
-Manos Limpias declares itself independent from any party, and claims to have no ideological affiliation; however, the vast majority of the lawsuits brought by them to court were consistently against the socioliberal centre-right or against the nationalist right in Catalonia and Basque Country, with some exceptions of cases against the right wing Partido Popular.
+As of 2012, Manos Limpias' self-proclaimed goal is to defend the constitutional Rule of law against corruption and separatist nationalism.
+Manos Limpias declares itself independent from any party, and claims to have no ideological affiliation; however, the vast majority of the lawsuits brought by them to court were consistently against the socioliberal centre-right or against the nationalist in Catalonia and Basque Country, as they have been the most active in clashing with Constitutional Law.
+Other cases include cases against the right wing Partido Popular or the King’s sister.
 The group has often been described by the media as a far-right civil servants' organisation due to their choice of court actions and Mr. Bernad's past membership of the far right party Fuerza Nueva during the early eighties.